-This article examines the relationship between stress in high-pressure roles and addiction, and offer tips on supporting a colleague or employee with addiction with added insight from Dr Tim Cantopher from the Priory Hospital Woking.
+This article examines the relationship between stress in high-pressure roles and addiction, and offer tips on supporting a colleague or employee with addiction with added insight from Dr Tim Cantopher.

 Addiction does not just affect the person’s mental and physical health, it really can damage all aspects of life.
 As well as relationship problems, money troubles and emotional instability, the effects of addiction can lead to employees becoming less productive and taking extended time off work due to an inability to cope.